KEggensperger/keggensperger.github.io/_pages/about.md

 News
 ====

+  * Sept'23 · I will offer a seminar on "Automated Machine Learning and Hyperparameter Optimization".
+Find more details [here](https://keggensperger.github.io/teaching/2023-winter-seminar)
   * Sept'23 · I am thrilled to serve as a program chair at next year's AutoML Conf in Paris 🥳
   * Sept'23 · Together with [Matthias Feurer](https://www.slds.stat.uni-muenchen.de/people/feurer/) I am organizing the social program for the AutoML Conference, Sep 12th-15th!
 All important details can be found on [automl.cc](automl.cc)
   * July'23 · Together with [Marius Lindauer](https://www.ai.uni-hannover.de/de/institut/team/lindauer/) I will give a lecture on "AutoML: Accelerating Research on and Development of AI Applications" at the [ESSAI Summer School](https://essai.ijs.si/)!